How to test for allergies

 - The test allergens are selected following a discussion with your clinician and based on your history

-- As few as 3 or 4 or up to about 25 allergens can be tested
+- Between 3 and 25 allergens can be tested

 - The skin is coded with a marker pen to identify the allergens to be tested